coderefinery/documentation/_episodes/04-sphinx.md

 %: Makefile
         @$(SPHINXBUILD) -M $@ "$(SOURCEDIR)" "$(BUILDDIR)" $(SPHINXOPTS) $(O)
 ```

+The Makefile is quite simple, and we can just as easily build manually by `sphinx-build . _build`.

 Let's have a look at the `index.rst` file, which is the master document.